theDjay2529/Votify/README.md

 Votify lets a **host** start a music session and display it on a big screen. **Participants** join from their phones using a room code, search YouTube for songs, add them to the queue, and vote songs up or down in real time.
 The crowd decides what plays next.

+It also Features a synchronized "Listen Together" mode, where you can play songs on Multiple Devices in SYNC.

 No app install needed.
 No account required to join.

 ---